buckleylab/HR-SIP_example/README.md

-# Amplicon DNA-stable isotope probing with HTSSIP tutorials
+# Tutorials for analysis of amplicon DNA-stable isotope probing data with HTSSIP

 The tutorials found here go through some basic analyses for running high resolution DNA-SIP (HR-SIP) and multiple window HR-SIP (MW-HR-SIP) on 16S rRNA gene amplicon sequence data.
 DNA-SIP is a method that allows us to link